CSE404-Group1/documents/SRS.md

 ## Operating Environment

-The operating environment for Komekinun is as follows: -
+The operating platforms for Komekinun are as follows: -

 *Front end*-angular (5)